 Learn how Amazon sellers can grow their business with Facebook Learn why external sources of traffic should be a part of an FBA business’s overall plan.Aug 28, 2018 Success

 Beginner’s Guide to Facebook AdvertisingCaroline Powell

-Facebook Advertising is also the second most popular advertising platform, behind Google.
+Why does it matter?
+Facebook Advertising is the second most popular advertising platform, behind Google.
 (Amazon Advertising is in third behind these behemoths.)
 With over 2.7 billion active users worldwide, Facebook is the largest social network in the world.

 Imagine the growth you could see with 2.7 billion shoppers at your fingertips.
 To put it in perspective, Amazon only has 126 million Prime members in the US.
-Read on to learn more about setting up your first campaign.
+Read our comprehensive Facebook ads guide to learn more about setting up your first campaign.

 CHAPTER I How Do I Know if Facebook Advertising is Right for My Brand?